-No need to panic: The target space rock has no chance of striking Earth, nor does any other known asteroid for at least half a century.
-This NASA mission, operated by the Johns Hopkins University Applied Physics Laboratory in Laurel, Md., is testing a technique for redirecting an asteroid in case future Earth folk really need to bat one out of the way.
+The asteroid had no chance of striking Earth, nor does any other known asteroid for at least half a century.
+The mission tested a technique for redirecting this asteroid as proof of concept in case future Earth folk really need to bat one out of the way.

-The basic idea could not be simpler: Hit it with a hammer!
-But the degree of difficulty is high, in part because no one has ever actually seen the asteroid NASA plans to nudge.
+The basic idea is simple: Hit it with a hammer!
+But the degree of difficulty was high, in part because NASA was aiming at an asteroid no one had ever seen until about an hour before the collision.
 It is a moonlet named Dimorphos that is about the size of a football stadium.

 Sky watchers operating the world’s highest-powered telescopes detect the moonlet only as a shadow that crosses the larger asteroid it orbits, Didymos, as the two circle the sun together.
 The pair make up a “double asteroid,” a common arrangement in our solar system.

-The spacecraft will be launched on a Falcon 9 rocket from Vandenberg Space Force Base in California as early as 10:20 p.m.
-Tuesday local time.
+The spacecraft was launched on a Falcon 9 rocket from Vandenberg Space Force Base in California on Nov.
+23.

-It will orbit the sun on a collision course that should reach the asteroids next fall, when they’ll be relatively close to Earth.
+For 10 months, it orbited the sun on a collision course with the pair of asteroids until it met them on Monday, when they were relatively close to Earth.

-With an hour to go, the 1,200-pound spacecraft will spot the moonlet and attempt to hit it head-on at 15,000 mph.
+With an hour to go, the 1,200-pound spacecraft spotted the moonlet and aimed for it, coasting into it at 14,000 mph.

-Just making contact with such a relatively small asteroid will be a scientific triumph.
+Just making contact with such a relatively small asteroid was a scientific triumph.

-NASA models indicate a solid whack should be enough to shorten the moonlet’s orbit time by about 1 percent, enough for telescopes on Earth to detect the change.
+The solid whack shortened the moonlet’s orbit time by about 4 percent, more than enough for telescopes on Earth to detect the change.

-Why just bump it instead of blowing it apart, “Armageddon”-style?
-Because exploding a pile of ancient rock — especially one that may contain metal or giant boulders, as many asteroids do — would be messy and unpredictable, said Nancy Chabot, a planetary scientist and the mission’s coordination lead.
-The deflection method assumes we have time for a bit of finesse: A small nudge now could ensure that an asteroid sails well wide of Earth many years down the road.
+Why just bump it instead of blowing it apart, "Armageddon”-style?
+Because exploding a pile of ancient rock — especially one that may contain metal or giant boulders, as many asteroids do — would be messy and unpredictable, mission coordination lead Nancy Chabot said before last year’s launch.
+The deflection method assumes we will have time for a bit of finesse: A small nudge now could ensure that an asteroid sails well wide of Earth many years down the road.